0 resultsClear Search

-We do this by regularly adding organic matter to build the soil, sowing cover crops to reduce erosion and adding organic based fertilizers.
+We do this by regularly adding organic matter to build the soil, sowing cover crops to reduce erosion and rotating crops.

 Some of our vegetables are grown in a hoophouse allowing us to provide crops earlier and later into the season.
 Though not yet certified we have been growing all produce in our hoophouse using organic methods.